johnnycatsf/psychedeli.ca/app/jekyll/articles/2012-08-17-declaring-war-on-the-framework.md

 restarted the Nginx server with the new configuration.
 (Thanks Capistrano) At the same time, the COO updated the DNS configuration to point to the ELB, and the conversion was complete.

+All in all, I learned a LOT about how to properly do maintenence on systems while they're still operational, and I learned a bunch of what NOT to do with a Rails app.
+Namely...

+- Don't rewrite anything until it becomes a last-resort option (i.e., debugging would take more time than rewriting)
+- Don't fight the framework.
+If you're hacking too much at Rails to get your code working, you're probably doing it wrong.
+- Chef is annoying sometimes, and difficult to debug, but it's an indispensable tool for managing server configuration.
+- There are companies that actually sell C++ libraries.
+Libraries!
+And what's worse, **there are companies that BUY these libraries!**

 [joel]: http://www.joelonsoftware.com/articles/fog0000000069.html
 [wb]: http://thewonderbars.com